atharva-p/guides/gitGuide.md

 git reset --hard commitID
 ```

-If you do not pass a commitID the command will default to using the commit on the branch that the head is pointing to.
-Additionally, a reference such as `upstream/main` can also be passed instead of a commitID
+If you do not pass a commitID the reset command will default to using the lastest commit on the branch that the head is pointing to.
+Additionally, a branch reference such as `upstream/main` or any other branch name can also be passed instead of a commitID

 ### Removing changes of commits while preserving the history (revert)